Other Old Choristers' Associations

 14.00 Rehearsal in the Cathedral

-15.00 Evensong: OCs join the Cathedral Choir to sing:
+15.00 Evensong: OCs joined the Cathedral Choir for:

 Introit: Hail, gladdening light – Wood